Helsinki–Tallinn Tunnel: Project status

-On 2 April 2014 it was announced that a €100,000 preparatory survey named TalsinkiFix will assess whether a more comprehensive profitability calculation should be done.
-The European Union will cover 85 per cent of the survey costs and the cities of Helsinki and Tallinn and the Harju County will pay the rest.
-This is the first official survey about the tunnel.
+On 2 April 2014, it was announced that a €100,000 preparatory survey named TalsinkiFix would assess whether a more comprehensive profitability calculation should be conducted.
+The European Union will cover 85% of the survey costs, and the cities of Helsinki and Tallinn, as well as Harju County, will pay the rest.
+This was the first official survey about the tunnel.

 The results of the preparatory survey were released in February 2015.
-The cost of the tunnel was estimated to be €9–13 billion and the tunnel could open at earliest after 2030.
-The survey recommended the tunnel to be built for railway connections only with the traveling time between Helsinki and Tallinn being half an hour by train.
+The total cost of the tunnel's construction was estimated to be €9–13 billion, and the tunnel could open at the earliest after 2030.
+The survey recommended the tunnel to be built for railway connections only, with the traveling time between Helsinki and Tallinn being half an hour by train.

-On 4 January 2016 it was announced that the transport ministers of Finland and Estonia as well as the leadership of the cities of Helsinki and Tallinn will sign a memorandum on traffic cooperation between the two countries, including a further study to examine the feasibility of the tunnel.
-This study is the first to be conducted on the state level and will focus on the tunnel's socio-economical effects and geological analysis.
-Finland and Estonia are asking financial support from the EU for the study.
-In June 2016, the EU granted €1 million for the study which is expected to be ready in early 2018.
+On 4 January 2016, it was announced that the transport ministers of Finland and Estonia, as well as the leadership of the cities of Helsinki and Tallinn, would sign a memorandum on traffic cooperation between the two countries, including a further study to examine the feasibility of the tunnel.
+This study is the first to be conducted at the state level and will focus on the tunnel's socio-economic effects and geological analysis.
+Finland and Estonia were seeking financial support from the EU for the study.
+In June 2016, the EU granted €1 million for the study, which was expected to be ready in early 2018.

-In August 2016 a two-year study was launched by the Helsinki-Uusimaa Regional Council.
-Other partners in the study are the government of Harju County, the cities of Helsinki and Tallinn, the Finnish Transport Agency and the Estonian Ministry of Transport and Communications.
+In August 2016, a two-year study was launched by the Helsinki-Uusimaa Regional Council.
+Other partners in the study are the government of Harju County, the cities of Helsinki and Tallinn, the Finnish Transport Agency, and the Estonian Ministry of Economic Affairs and Communications.
 The project is headed by Kari Ruohonen, the former director general of the Finnish Transport Agency.

-In February 2017 two consortia were commissioned to study aspects of the project.
+In February 2017, two consortia were commissioned to study aspects of the project.
 One will study passenger and freight volumes and do a cost-benefit analysis.
 The other will study the technical aspects of the project.

-In March 2019 a similar project by Peter Vesterbacka has moved forward.
-Vesterbacka has made a tentative deal with Chinese investment company called Touchstone Capital Partners.
-The deal consists of memorandum of understanding for a 15 billion euros financial deal to fund 4 stations, the tunnel and the trains.
+In March 2019, a similar project by Peter Vesterbacka has moved forward.
+Vesterbacka has signed a tentative contract with a Chinese investment company called Touchstone Capital Partners.
+The deal consists of a memorandum of understanding for a 15 billion euros financial deal to fund four stations, the tunnel, and the trains.

-On 26 April 2021 the governments of Estonia and Finland signed a Memorandum of Understanding (MoU) on mutual cooperation in the transport sector.
+On 26 April 2021, the governments of Estonia and Finland signed a Memorandum of Understanding (MoU) on mutual cooperation in the transport sector.
 The MoU included the undertaking that both countries would cooperate in large-scale transport projects, such as the Helsinki-Tallinn railway tunnel, but it did not commit any of the parties to any particular project.
 The MoU will remain in force until 2030.